 UNILLOY

-Hailing from Tsubame Sanjo, Niigata.
+Unilloy hails from Tsubame Sanjo, Niigata.
 A manufacturing town known for its many casting works.
 Unilloy is a new kid on the block, considering the long history of cast iron manufacturing in Japan.
 And claims to produce some of the lightest enameled cast iron cookware available.

-If you want to learn about Unilloy cookware, click the link for an in-house article.
+To learn about Unilloy cookware, click the link for an in-house article.

 L’hirondelle